gbroques/notes/getting-started-with-redux/readme.md

 __Important:__ Some functions in Redux have to be pure.

 ###Pure Functions
--Return values depend solely on the values of their arguments -No observable side effects, such as network or database calls -Predictable, if called with same arguments you get the same value -Do not modify the values passed to them
+- Return values depend solely on the values of their arguments
+- No observable side effects, such as network or database calls
+- Predictable, if called with same arguments you get the same value
+- Do not modify the values passed to them

 ###Impure Functions
--May call the database or network
+- May call the database or network
--May have side effects
+- May have side effects
--May operate on the DOM
+- May operate on the DOM
--May modify the values passed to them
+- May modify the values passed to them

 ```js
 // Pure functions